Hi, I need to design a salary breakup of 29.40 lacs per annum take home and need to make it employee and employer friendly. Please help....

 From India, Gurgaon

 I have a query on salary break-up.
-Though Basic and DA accompany in Basic, and then comes HRA, CA, MA, other allowances.
-But I would like to know the bifurcation of Basic and DA.
+Though Basic and DA accompany Basic, and then comes HRA, CA, MA, and other allowances, I would like to know the bifurcation of Basic and DA.
 How will we bifurcate and enter the individual break-up in payroll software?
-I will appreciate if somebody could brief me with an example.
+I would appreciate it if somebody could brief me with an example.

 Thanks,